VoidLeech/VoidedEnlightenment/readme.md

 - Several items now have proper crafting remainders.
 - Xenon Laser now can be properly toggled between burning and freezing mode, and works on active lasers as well.
 - Several fixes to right-click interactions not triggering.
+- Non-Nuclear Fuel Items being able to be put in the Nuclear Furnace's fuel slot via Item Transfer Capabilities.
 - Lava Vision from Alex's Mobs now works as intended when used in combination with Enlightend.
 - Fog from Alex's Caves now works as intended when used in combination with Enlightend.
 - Fixes an incidental crash with Presence Footsteps.